Course Code: inm

-In today's lesson, you'll explore the world of special event management.
+In this lesson, you'll explore the world of special event management.
 The escalation of appeals for money is leading to donor fatigue.
-Loyal donors are saying, Enough already! and prospects are examining more carefully than ever before to see which organizations are willing to earn their support.
+Loyal donors are saying "enough already!" and potential donors are now examining organizations carefully to see which ones are willing to earn their support.
 By the end of this lesson, you'll be able to plan and execute a special event that will boost your agency's income and community awareness.
 You'll make your mark from the beginning and be an invaluable resource for any nonprofit you choose to work with.

 In this last lesson, you'll get into the nitty-gritty of searching for just the right nonprofit job for you.
 You'll learn some of the best ways to find a job in the nonprofit sector, including some tips on how to write an effective resume.
 You'll also learn how to prepare a personal case statement, and why the 20-second rule can make the difference between landing an interview or having your resume land in the trash bin.